 FLC’s longest-running cultural celebration and premier spring event is Hozhoni Days, made up of the Hozhoni Days Powwow and Hozhoni Ambassador Exhibition.
 The Powwow, or "Days of Beauty," is a two-day event of scholarship exhibit, powwow, arts & crafts market, and celebration of cultures.

 The Hozhoni Ambassador Scholarship Exhibition, formerly known as the Ms. Hozhoni Pageant, is a contest of public speaking and presentations.
-The person holding the title of Hozhoni Ambassador serves as the ambassador of Wanbli Ota and the FLC Indigenous community.
+The person holding the Hozhoni Ambassador title is the ambassador of Wanbli Ota and the FLC Indigenous community.

 The Hozhoni Days Powwow is a multi-day celebration of our vibrant Indigenous community at FLC.
 Dancers and singers from all over the United States participate in the Hozhoni Days Powwow.